hiralj/learning_log/README.md

 ## What's Django?
 Django is a Python-based web framework which comes with "batteries included".
 What that means is that it comes built-in with many other things needed to build a website - it's own lightweight web server, ORM (= Object Relational Mapping) with support for PostgreSQL, MySQL, MariaDB, etc, Admin functionalities / pages, etc. `Flask` and `Bottle` are the lightweight siblings / alternatives of Django.

-### Django doc
+### Doc
-This index seems useful list of topics / subtopics: https://docs.djangoproject.com/en/5.2/topics/
+- This index seems useful list of topics / subtopics: https://docs.djangoproject.com/en/5.2/topics/
+- Django source code?
+Here it is: https://github.com/django/django

 ## Setup
 - You need a virtual environment.
 So in your workspace: